noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 The term 'Electromagnetic Radiation' covers an entire spectrum, not all of which is harmful to human health.

-Electromagnetic Radiation, Electromagnetic waves, or EMF, are all terms used to describe
+Electromagnetic Radiation, Electromagnetic waves, or EMF, are all terms used to describe the excitation of charged particles